-ENICO Dete Orienshiet refrigerants as well.
+EN20 NOv.
+20. and other significant sig Date Change at refrigerants as well.
 As such, Con Edison estimates that far less than 1.5 tons of ozone-depleting gasses are released annually, and they are decreasing every year as more non-ozone-depleting refrigerants enter our system.
 EN20 NOx, SO 2 , and other significant air emissions by type and weight.
 Data Snapshot EN21 Total water discharge by quality and destination.
 Environmental Performance - Water Data Snapshot All river cooling water withdrawals from the Hudson River and East River are discharged back to their source.
 Con Edison's water quality reports are submitted to the various agencies (NYSDEC, NYCDEP) per our permits and directives.
 The NYSDEC SPDES permits and NYCDEP sewer directives are publicly available with each agency.
 We have taken steps to reuse water rather than discharge to rivers or sewers during steam plant outages.
 EN22 Total weight of waste by type and disposal method.
-Environmental Performance - Resource Conservation Data Snapshot EN23 Total number and volume of significant spills.
-Data Snapshot In 2013 Con Edison had 43 reportable chemical spills and 23,607 gallons of dielectric fluid released to the environment.
+Environmental Performance - Waste Data Snapshot EN23 Total number and volume of significant spills.
+Data Snapshot In 2014 Con Edison had 30 reportable chemical spills and 43,439 gallons of dielectric fluid released to the environment.
+In 2013 Con Edison had 43 reportable chemical spills and 23,607 gallons of dielectric fluid released to the environment.
 In 2012 Con Edison had 23 reportable chemical spills and 27,914 gallons of dielectric fluid released to the environment.
 In 2011 Con Edison had 14 reportable chemical spills and 27,133 gallons of dielectric fluid released to the environment.
-In 2010 Con Edison had 29 reportable chemical spills and 25,149 gallons of dielectric fluid released to the environment.
-In 2009 Con Edison had 29 reportable chemical spills and 16,412 gallons of dielectric fluid released to the environment.
+In 2011 Con Edison had 14 reportable chemical spills and 27,133 gallons of dielectric fluid released to the environment.
+In 2010 Con Edison had 29 reportable chemical spills and 16,412 gallons of dielectric fluid released to the environment.
 Regarding dielectric fluid specifically, dielectric fluid is a non-conductive liquid used in steel pipes for insulating and cooling of electrical transmission feeder cables, also contained within the steel pipes.
 Con Edison's pipe-type cable system consists of about 630 miles of feeders and contains approximately nine million gallons of dielectric fluid.
-In 2013, the company exceeded its goal of releasing no more than 22,000 gallons of fluid into the environment.
+In 2014, the company exceeded its goal of releasing no more than 22,000 gallons of fluid into the environment.
 Con Edison continues to make process and equipment improvements to a sophisticated monitoring system for detecting leaks in its fluid-equipped feeders more quickly.
 A small amount of tracer compound is added to the dielectric fluid, detectable by sensors on specially- equipped trucks driven above the feeders.
 If the sensors detect the tracer, technicians can quickly pinpoint the location of the leak so that repairs can be made promptly.
-As new feeders are installed over time to meet increasing customer loading, the use of solid dielectric cables that do not contain fluid will be a preferred means of reducing feeder leaks,.
+As new feeders are installed over time to meet increasing customer loading, the use of solid dielectric cables that do not contain fluid will be a preferred means of reducing feeder leaks.
 The company's Research and Development Department continues to evaluate and pursue new methods to prevent leaks before they occur by potentially detecting corrosion of the steel feeder pipe.
 In addition, Con Edison continues to explore alternative and less expensive methods to not only detect leaks quickly but also to locate them faster, therefore reducing the impact on the public and the environment.
 EN24 Weight of transported, imported, exported, or treated waste deemed hazardous Data Snapshot 2009: 6,671 tons of hazardous waste, 0.79% of which was from remediation projects.